FAQs

 Read & Run Chicago is a space for all runners, regardless of pace, how many races you’ve completed (or if you’ve never run a race), what you look like, or if you have ever run with other people.
 All forms and styles of running are valid, and if the format of our events is different from your typical style of running, we still want you to feel welcome to join us using another mode of transportation (bike, scooter, roller blades, wheelchair, etc.)

-Non-runners who prefer to bike, roll, rollerblade, scooter, or any other form of movement along the route at our 11 minute per mile pace are most welcome but must manage their own safety.
+Non-runners who want to join an event but prefer to bike, roll, rollerblade, scooter, or any other form of movement along routes at our 11 minute per mile pace are most welcome but must manage their own safety.

 If you are more than 10 minutes late arriving to check in, you may be able to join the group at one of the stops.
 Check in with the volunteer at our venue (if applicable for that event) to see.